 About customer life cycle marketing

-While every company has their own customer life cycle, a very common journey map could look something like this.
+While every company has its own customer life cycle, a very common journey map could look something like this.

 7. How does that fit in with the broader brand messaging?